 Let's look at some types of plagiarism and how to avoid them.

 1. Using others' work

 The first involves submitting someone's work as your own.
-The most obvious example is buying a paper from an online site and submitting it with your name on it.
-But this also includes handing in a friend's work, with or without their consent.
+One obvious example is buying a paper from an online site and submitting it with your name on it.